ForgottenGlory/forgottenglory.github.io/docs/mcms/dndmcm.md

     * Vertical Anchor (Personal preference): Middle or Bottom

 * SexLab Eager NPCs
-  * Click Enable and set Defaults
+  * Click Enable and set Defaults.
+Immediately exit the MCM, wait for SLEN to finish configuring, then go back into it.
   * SOS Integration
     * Futanari CBBE: Enabled